dimdenGD/OldTwitter/README.md

 - Go to `about:debugging#/runtime/this-firefox`
 - Press "Load Temporary Add-on" and select zip file you downloaded

-**Installing this way on Firefox will remove it after closing browser.**
+**Installing this way on Firefox will remove it after closing browser.
+You need to use Firefox for Developers instead for permament installation (see below).**

+#### Firefox for Developers

+- Go to `about:config`
+- Set `xpinstall.signatures.required` to `false`
+- Go to `about:addons`
+- Press "Install Add-on From File" and select zip file you downloaded

 ## FAQ